kism/RViGuide/README.md

 ## Download the base image

-(If there is a newer release of wheezy it will probably work fine, jesse is not working as of writing this)
+(If there is a newer release of Debian Wheezy it will probably work fine, Debian Jesse is not working as of writing this)

 https://downloads.raspberrypi.org/raspbian/images/raspbian-2015-05-07/2015-05-05-raspbian-wheezy.zip.torrent